 Safeguarding is the responsibility of all however all staff, parents/carers and pupils need to be aware of who to report to and how to report any safeguarding concerns.
+The Designated Safeguarding Lead (DSL) is James Evelyn and their Deputy in our school is Debbie Alcock.

-- The Designated Safeguarding Lead (DSL) is Carol Ward and her Deputy is James Evelyn. - o The nominated Governor with responsibility for child-on-child abuse is David Thacker.
+The nominated Governor with responsibility for child-on-child abuse is David Thacker.